 I asked her to prepare to record the sound the next time it woke her up -- since she didn't want to keep the plumber around all night.
 Specifically I asked her to start in the garage where you could hear the noise but not loudly -- there were no heating pipes in the garage.
 Then the furnace room and elsewhere in the house, stating where she was each time then remaining silent for a few seconds to get a clean recording of the screech.

 As expected, plumbers who listened to the recording quickly accused the water circulation pump bearings.
 The coming and going of the noise was attributed to the pump running cold or heated to a high temperature -- expanding the metal around the bearings.
+Finally someone came with an oil can -- a few drops later and the midnight screach was relagated to a memory of the past -- but here it is for you to hear - and see.

 SEEING THE SOUND